Article

 Is Change of Status the same as Adjustment of Status?

-Can I stay in the US after changing status to H-1B with an expired I-94?
+Can I stay in the US after changing status to H1-B with an expired I-95?

 Yes.
-You can continue to stay in the US after the approval of your H-1B Change of Status even if your I-94 expires.
+You can continue to stay in the US after your H-1B Change of Status is approved, even if your I-94 expires.

 How can I check H-1B petition processing times?

-You can check processing times for H-1Bs, other nonimmigrant visas, immigrant visas, and green cards on USICS’s website.
+USICS’s website allows you to check processing times for H-1Bs, other nonimmigrant visas, immigrant visas, and green cards.

 About the author